Galapagos AdventureTwo departure dates available

 SAN CRISTÓBALLeón Dormido, Isla Lobos, the Highlands & more

-On the 12th we’ll say goodbye to Isabela and head eastward toward San Cristobal island.
+On Day 6 we’ll say goodbye to Isabela and head eastward toward San Cristobal island.
 We’ll be staying in the main city of Puerto Baquerizo Moreno, which also serves as the capital of the Galapagos Province of Ecuador.

 This island is where, in 1835, Charles Darwin first disembarked in the Galapagos on the voyage of the H.M.S.
 Beagle.
 His time in the Galapagos and the samples he collected here greatly informed his theory of evolution.
 You can see the statue of Darwin from high stop Frigatebird Hill (Cerro Tijeretas) or hike out to see it close-up on your way to snorkel in the aquamarine bay.
 We’re lucky to have a west-facing view of the sunset, both from a beach in town (Punta Carola) and a nearby beach, La Loberia, just a short taxi ride away.
 Both beaches house large sea lion colonies and are a true joy to experience at sunset.